Resources – Discovering

 Among other gaming-related topics, the author of Lazy Game Reviews devotes much of his coverage to his large collection of computer games, their publishers, and related topics.
 The channel is useful as an introduction to odd subjects, like failed controller accessories.
 Also see the now-defunct blog.

-This YouTube channel plays through classic Macintosh games with insightful, playful commentary.
+This YouTube channel plays through classic Macintosh games with playful commentary.
 The creator focuses on popular Macintosh games as well as obscurities and odd pieces of Macintosh history.
-Highly recommended for deep cuts from the platform.
+Recommended for deep cuts from the platform.

 PushingUpRoses shares videos about classic adventure games, particularly less-discussed games, licensed games, unusual CD-ROM titles, and other DOS miscellany.
 Her reviews also sometimes provide cultural context for the games being featured.

-Among its many unusual gaming videos, the Vinesauce channel plays bargain bin games, licensed games, and unusual ephemera.
-Many games sent in by viewers are amateur or outsider games that float around the Internet and have never been formally released, and this channel’s commentary is a great way to learn about some of them.
+Among its others videos, the Vinesauce channel plays a large number of low-budget games and unusual gaming ephemera.
+Many are amateur or outsider games that float around the Internet and have never been formally released.
+Unfortunately, the commentary tends to be over-the-top reactions and ridicule, but the channel is a useful way to identify deep-cut titles that receive minimal coverage elsewhere.

 Walkthrough videos without commentary are a chance to learn about games nearly first-hand.
 World of Longplays is the definitive source for these.
 Look under the Videos tab for a list of all the devices that are covered, including the Commodore/Amiga line, FM-TOWNS, NEC systems, and other assorted computer platforms.